Drugs and Medications to Avoid if You Have COPD Vector

 2. Antihistamines

-Antihistamines are medications commonly used to treat allergies and cold symptoms by blocking histamine, a chemical involved in the body’s immune response.
+Antihistamines are commonly used to treat allergies and cold symptoms by blocking histamine, a chemical involved in allergic reactions.
+However, certain types of antihistamines can be problematic for people with COPD.

 Examples: